mixxxdj/website/content/news/XXXX-XX-XX-mixxx-2-4-0-features.md

 - Mappings for 129 MIDI controllers included
 - Mappings for 16 HID controllers included

-See the [full list](https://manual.mixxx.org/2.4/hardware/manuals#controllers) of supported controllers in the Mixxx Manual
+See the [full list](https://manual.mixxx.org/2.4/hardware/manuals#controllers) of supported controllers in the Mixxx Manual.

 ## Media information